A one-stop source about accessory dwelling units, multigenerational homes, laneway houses, ADUs, granny flats, in-law units…

 And it will also explain why, in the city that is leading ADU development nationally, ADUs are nonetheless present on only 1% of eligible residential properties.

 In the months leading up the book launch, I’ll be sharing some of the book’s key findings on AccessoryDwellings.org.

-Meanwhile, sign up to receive a free 12-page PDF of pithy reference material and resources about building an ADU, and get notified when the book, Backdoor Revolution: The Definitive Guide to ADU Development, is available.
+Meanwhile, sign up to receive a free 12-page PDF of pithy reference material, as well as other useful resources about building an ADU and get notified when the book, Backdoor Revolution: The Definitive Guide to ADU Development, is available.

 (3/1/2017 correction: The initial post indicated that 663 permits were issued in 2016.
 It’s actually 615 permits.
 The initial post said 2,400 total permits had been issued.
 In fact, the total permits issued between 2000-2016 were 2,216.
 The post and chart has been updated accordingly).